The North Atlantic right whale, which lives and hunts in Canadian waters, is one of the most endangered species of large whales in the world.

 Protecting North Atlantic right whales in Canadian waters

-In recent years, Canada has been working with marine researchers, the marine shipping industry, and non-governmental organizations to developed enhanced measures to better protect North Atlantic right whales, particularly between the months of April and November, when they migrate in and out of the of the Gulf of St. Lawrence and are more commonly found in the area.
-Every year, since 2017, seasonal protective measures have been implemented in the Gulf of St. Lawrence to help prevent ship strikes, entanglements, and to reduce the effects of underwater noise from ships.
+In recent years, Canada has been working with marine researchers, the marine shipping industry, and non-governmental organizations to developed enhanced measures to better protect North Atlantic right whales, particularly between the months of April and November, when they migrate in and out of the Gulf of St. Lawrence and are more commonly found in the area.
+Since 2017, seasonal protective measures have been implemented by the Canadian government in the Gulf of St. Lawrence to help prevent ship strikes, entanglements from ghost fishing gear, and to reduce the effects of underwater noise from ships.

-The measures in place in 2022 are building on the success of the ones implemented over the past two years during which no deaths of North Atlantic right whales were reported in Canadian waters.5
+The measures in place in 2023 are building on the success of the ones implemented over previous years during which no deaths of North Atlantic right whales were reported in Canadian waters.5

 - Throughout much of the Gulf of St. Lawrence (northern and southern static zones in the map above).